 Switching from stock headlights to halo headlights is a common practice between dedicated off-roaders.
 The aftermarket is filled with all sorts of suitable options that can make your Jeep better.
 However, it takes a bit of time and research to figure out which option will suit you best.
-There is room for compatibility since some vehicles aren’t designed for this type of headlights.
+There is room for compatibility since some vehicles aren’t designed for this type of headlight.
 Still, mostly it takes to determine the brightness, additional features, installation, and cost of the item to finalize your decision.

-Warm colors – there is a reason why such colors are rarely used for headlights.
+There is a reason why such colors are rarely used for headlights.
 They are defined as the best for the eye, yet for overall driving – not so much.
 The lack of color results in poor visibility on the road and, as you may rightfully assume – a decrease in safety while on the road under unsuitable conditions, especially during the dark parts of the day, and unreliable off-roading trails.

-Ultra-bright colors – headlights that range over 5K Kelvin are often described as cold and the brightest on the market.
+Headlights that range over 5K Kelvin are often described as cold and the brightest on the market.
 They are designed to give a driver the broadest view of the trail and the surroundings as if you were driving in the daytime.
 Some people find the light straining on their eyes, but regular drivers have no issues adjusting to them.

 Aside from the beam color temperatures, there is also room for the brightness to distinguish between.